message/iata/PT.md

 - passengers with a residence permit issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain or Sweden, returning via Portugal to their country of residence;
 - passengers with a long term visa issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain or Sweden, returning via Portugal to their country of residence;
 - passengers with an EU Digital Covid Certificate (EU DCC); or
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival and issued in Albania, Andorra, Canada, Faroe Isl., Israel, Monaco, Morocco, North Macedonia (Rep.), Panama, San Marino, Switzerland, Turkey, Ukraine or Vatican City (Holy See).
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival and issued in Argentina, Australia, Bahrain, Canada, Chile, China (People's Rep.), Chinese Taipei, Colombia, Hong Kong (SAR China), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, Singapore, Ukraine, United Arab Emirates or Uruguay.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty);
 - passengers with a positive COVID-19 test result and a recovery certificate.
 2. Passengers must complete an electronic "Passenger Locator Card (PLCe)" and present it upon boarding.
 The form can be found at <a href="https://portugalcleanandsafe.pt/en/passenger-locator-card">https://portugalcleanandsafe.pt/en/passenger-locator-card</a>
 - This does not apply to passengers traveling on a direct flight to Azores or Madeira.